Asymptotics and Scattering for Wave-Klein-Gordon Systems: Introduction

-The radiation field $F$ for a linear wave equation goes back to Friedlander \cite{F62}; see also \cite{H97}.
+and $F(q,\omega)$ is the radiation field of $u$. \end{theorem} {We remark here that a similar result can be obtained for the system \eqref{quasilinearsystem} by the same method.} The radiation field $F$ for a linear wave equation goes back to Friedlander \cite{F62}; see also \cite{H97}.
 Similar asymptotics for nonlinear wave equations with modified behavior at infinity, in particular for Einstein's equations {was done} in Lindblad \cite{L17}. {Also there the asymptotics for the wave equation consists of a radiation field and an interior homogeneous function, and moreover the asymptotic behavior is also logarithmically modified.} Asymptotics for linear Klein-Gordon can be found in \cite{H97} and for nonlinear Klein-Gordon in one space dimension in Delort \cite{D1,D2} see also \cite{L-S2}.
 Asymptotics for Klein-Gordon with variable coefficient nonlinearities was first studied in Lindblad-Soffer \cite{LS15} and Sterbenz \cite{sterbenz2016dispersive}, with further results in \cite{LLS20,LLS21,LLSS22,LuhrmannSchlag21}. {Scattering from infinity for Klein-Gordon in one space dimension was first done in Lindblad-Soffer \cite{LS05a}.} Scattering from infinity for semilinear wave equations with modified behavior at infinity was first done in Lindblad-Schlue \cite{lindblad2017scattering}, and for quasilinear wave equations by \cite{Y21a,Y21b}.
 Peeling estimates for Maxwell-Klein-Gordon {with vanishing mass} were done in \cite{LS06b} using a fractional Morawetz, and this was used to derive asymptotics for the Maxwell-Klein-Gordon system in \cite{CKL17} and scattering in \cite{H21}.
-Asymptotics for nonlinear wave equations was also studied in \cite{BB15,BVW15,W14}.
-To our knowledge our paper is the first result on either asymptotics or scattering for a combined nonlinear wave Klein-Gordon system with the asymptotics for wave and Klein-Gordon fields affecting each other.
+Asymptotics for nonlinear wave equations was also studied in \cite{BB15,BVW15,W14}. {The scattering from infinity problem on the Fourier side for the wave-Klein-Gordon system was studied by Ouyang \cite{Ouyang}, which follows the space-time resonance method used in \cite{IPmodel,IPEKG}.
+To our knowledge, our paper is the first result on either asymptotics or scattering on the physical side for a combined nonlinear wave-Klein-Gordon system with the asymptotics for wave and Klein-Gordon fields affecting each other, which provides an explicit construction of approximate solutions. }